unimorph/jpn/README.md

-# jpn
+# Japanese (jpn)

-Japanese
+Contains paradigms for Japanese verbs

 ## Source

-Seed verbs were collected from N5 (most basic) level of the Japanese Language Proficiency Test (JLPT) and 40 lexical honorifics, as cited in [Hirabayashi and Hama (1988)][keigo].
+Seed verbs were collected from N5 (most basic) level of the Japanese Language Proficiency Test (JLPT) and lexical honorifics, as cited in [Hirabayashi and Hama (1988)][keigo].
 Inflected forms were semi-mechanically generated with the rule-based verb inflection tool ([kamiya-codec][kamiya-codec]).